pine64/website/content/documentation/General/RK3566_EBC_reverse-engineering.md

 The driver isn’t really something that can be mainlined as-is once reversed, as it makes a number of questionable design decisions.

-* It’s technically a DRM subsystem driver, but doesn’t really utilise what DRM provides at all.
+* It’s technically a DRM subsystem driver, but doesn’t really utilize what DRM provides at all.
 * It seems to register a new ioctl to set buffer attributes like width and height, despite DRM more than likely having a way for clients to tell a driver what size the framebuffer should be.
 * It directly interacts with the PMIC instead of going through regulators/hwmon.